monzo/code-of-conduct/README.md

 - Replying in a confrontational manner when we see a post we think needs attention (use the flag feature to report it instead).
 - Deliberately derailing threads, or other forms of trolling.
 - Posting low-value content that doesn’t add to the discussion.
+- Repeatedly making the same arguments, instead of moving on.
+Threads that end up going in circles will be locked.

 **We’re polite and respectful:**